-“No matter how impossible or unattainable something might seem, it will be if it is meant to be.”
-So, here’s the life of a legendary basketball coach, Rollie Massimino, who experienced what it takes to play as a player in his collegiate career.
+“No matter how impossible or unattainable something might seem, it will be if it is meant to be.” which applies to the life of a legendary basketball coach, Rollie Massimino.

 Massimino was always skeptical about serving as a basketball coach, but how things have changed.
 He began his coaching career at Stony Brook University from player to coach.

 He also coached teams like Villanova Wildcats and UNLV Runnin’ Rebels.
-At the moment, Massimino is considered “One of the Most Memorable Basketball Coaches in NCAA History.”
+Currently, Massimino is considered “One of the Most Memorable Basketball Coaches in NCAA History.”

 He went through many ups and downs while competing in several tournaments.
 However, he also earned honors, critical acclaim, and awards.

-Unfortunately, Massimino, a legendary basketball coach, passed away at 82.
+Unfortunately, Massimino, a legendary basketball coach, passed away at 82 in 2017.
 Moreover, his contribution to the Vermont Catamounts is unforgettable.

-If you would love to know more about the late basketball coach Rollie, then take a glimpse at his quick facts below.
+If you would love to know more about the late basketball coach Rollie, then glimpse his quick facts below.

 Quick Facts